A Metric Space for Point Process Excitations: Method

-\paragraph{Baseline (B).} Did the reduction in degrees of freedom lend its hand to a more generalizable model of the point process?
-In order to motivate the reason for having an embedding at all---besides the gains in interpretability---we pitted the techniques FP and DM against the following:
+Did the reduction in degrees of freedom lend its hand to a more generalizable model of the point process?
+In order to motivate the reason for having an embedding at all---besides the gains in interpretability---we pitted the techniques \texttt{HHG-A/B} and \texttt{HHG-DM} against the following:

 having estimated the full-rank matrix entries $\varphi(\cdot, \cdot)$ directly~\cite{ref:zhou2}.